csrf/cldtcwt/README.md

 ## Licensing

 This project is licensed under the terms of the GNU General Public Licence v2;
 see the COPYING file for further information.
+Information on the authorship of the library can be found in the AUTHORS.md file.